deta/space-docs/src/pages/docs/en/introduction/personal-cloud.md

 2. Payments work — in and of itself — is fuss-y, infra like work.
 App devs would rather not do it.

 So we thought about it, and wondered:
-- Why should multiple app developers all have to implement a similar payments system into their app?
+- Why should multiple app developers all have to implement a similar payment system into their app?
 - Why should application users have to give billing information to every app they want to buy?

 We think we can solve these problems with Deta Space, removing the payments work, just like we do for the other infra work.
-As a developer we'd like you to have 'turn key' payments.
+As a developer, we'd like you to have 'turn key' payments.
 Ideally you turn on a pricing knob, select a pricing model, provide your payment information and Deta will send you money every month.

 ## Control & interoperability (planned for Space)